pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_mobile-push.md

 `
 ```

-Example shows APNs redelivery attempts with a 10-second expiration and grouping via collapse_id.
+APNs will attempt re-delivery for inactive devices and give up after 10 seconds from scheduling. collapse_id groups related notifications.

 #### Returns

 Configured and ready to use NotificationsPayload instance.

-Last updated on Sep 3, 2025
+Last updated on Nov 24, 2025